 Elfdalian, the Ancient Viking Forest Language of Sweden, Set to be Revived

-The ancient Viking language of Elfdalian has been almost entirely wiped out, with only 2,500 people in a tiny forest community in Sweden currently keeping it alive.
-Now people fight to revive the historic tongue by bringing it back to schools before it vanishes completely.
+The ancient Viking language of Elfdalian has been almost entirely wiped out, with an estimate of only 3,000 people in a tiny forest community in Sweden currently keeping it alive.
+Now, people fight to revive the historic tongue by bringing it back to schools and online before it vanishes completely.

 The Conversation reports that the ancient dialect of Elfdalian ( älvdalska in Swedish and övdalsk in the language itself) was a vigorous language until well into the 20th century.
 Sounding to listeners like a beautiful and complex language as spoken by the Elven race in fantasy epics, Elfdalian is actually derived from Old Norse, the language of the Vikings.
 However, it is radically different from Swedish, writes University of Copenhagen linguist Dr. Guus Kroonen.

 He explains that it “sounds like something you would more likely encounter in Tolkien’s Lord of the Rings rather than in a remote Swedish forest.”
 It can be heard on the video below.

 - A Unique Form of Ancient Communication: The Whistling Island of La Gomera

 - Neo-pagans are building a temple to practice the ancient Norse religion

 - Three-Thousand-Year-Old Living Language Loses Last Monolingual Speaker

 Elfdalian is unique among Nordic languages, expressing itself with different tones and sounds.
 Even the grammar and vocabulary are unlike Swedish.
 So, while speakers of Swedish, Norwegian, and Danish are able to have simple conversations and understand each other, it is not so with Elfdalian.
 So far removed from Swedish, (even while originating from the same region,) it is completely unintelligible to non-local Swedes.